Want to make your wedding a bit different? Here's some advice on how to break from wedding traditions.

 Have a Church Ceremony

 Church ceremonies are lovely, but not for everyone.
 Some couples have weddings in Churches in order to please family members.
-It’s important that you have a ceremony that reflects you, be it a religious, humanist or civil ceremony.
+It’s important that you have a ceremony that reflects you, be it a religious or non-religious.
 The truth is, your parents won’t mind as much as you think they will and they’ll have a great day regardless.

 It’s tradition in many western countries that the bride’s guests sit on the left while the groom’s sit on the right.
 Having open seating where people sit wherever they like is much less formal and encourages your guests to mingle.
 It also means your ushers get to do even less work than they already do…

 The Bride walks down the aisle.

 She can.
 Or you can choose to walk down the aisle together as a couple.
-Or you don’t need to walk down an ailse at all.
+Or you don’t need to walk down an aisle at all.
 Some brides will love the experience, but for others the fear of tripping and falling while a hundred people are filming you on their phones is the stuff of nightmares.
 Another option is walking in with both parents - we’re pretty sure Mum played a teeny bit of a part in your upbringing, after all.